Oslo Metro: Network

 The current route network was introduced on 3 April 2016, with the opening of the connection tunnel from Økern to Sinsen and the new Løren station.
+A report published in 2024, assessed the Oslo Metro as the most efficient system out of in total 23 European rapid transit networks.

 The Oslo Metro operates in all fifteen boroughs of Oslo, as well as reaching a bit inside the neighbouring municipality of Bærum.
 There are five lines, numbered 1 to 5, each colour-coded.
 They all pass through the Common Tunnel, serving eight branch lines.
 In addition two lines operate to the Ring Line.
 Two branches are served by two lines each: the Grorud branch is served by both lines 4 and 5, while the Lambertseter branch has full-time service by line 4 and limited service by line 1.

 The Grorud and Furuset Line head northeast into Groruddalen, while the other two eastern branches head south into Nordstrand.
 On the west side, the Holmenkoll and Sognsvann Line cover the northern boroughs of Oslo, along with the Ring Line that connects the northeastern and northwestern parts of town.
 The Kolsås and Røa Line reach deep into the neighbouring municipality of Bærum.
 All the lines run through the Common Tunnel before reaching out to different lines, or into the Ring.
 All lines have a base service of four trains per hour while line 2 and the eastern section of line 3 have eight trains per hour weekdays 07:00–19:00.
 The eastern section of line 2 also has eight trains per hour Saturdays 10:00–19:00.
 A reduced half-hourly service operates on all lines during early weekend mornings.
 Trains run from about 05:00 (06:00 at weekends) to 01:00 the next morning.